 Ready for a healthy chip that you can feel good about eating and have fun dunking them into a bit of salsa, hummus or guacamole?
 I know you’re all dying to know how to make tortilla chips, aren’t you?
 Don’t worry.
 It’s not as complicated as gluten-free baking – although it does involve an oven and gluten-free ingredients!

 Well, then I’ve got just the recipe for you today!
 I often get questions from all of you asking for healthy snacks and appetizers and today I thought I’d share one of my easiest and most flavorful snacks with you.
-It takes just a few minutes, involves only a few tortillas, olive oil, spices and an oven.
+These tortilla chips take just a few minutes; they involve only a few tortillas, olive oil, spices and an oven.

-I just love them and I know you will, too.
+I just love these tortilla chips and I know you will, too.